templatenathan/minesweep/notes.md

 ## Pomodoro 2

+✅ add Square class

+## Pomodoro 3

-✅ tech debt, create and use Square class, enable clicking empty square ✅ there should be a separator between rows
+✅ use Square class, enable clicking empty square
+✅ there should be a separator between rows